For Better or For Worse by Lynn Johnston for September 22, 2019

 15. No name on the bullet

-NoNameOntheBullet Premium Member over 4 years ago
+NoNameOntheBullet Premium Member about 5 years ago

 Suffering the loss of a loved one (friend or family) is a part of everyone’s experience.
 Death is a part of life.
 Whenever this subject comes up I am reminded of the story of the the little girl who queried her grandmother;“Grandma, where do people go when they die?”“Well; Sweetheart, many people have many different ideas about “where we go” after death.
 Many believe in heaven and joining with God and loved ones that have gone before.
 Some believe we come back to life as another person or animal.
 There are those who believe you join into the vast material that makes up the Cosmos.
 Some think there is nothing after life and you just cease to exist."“But; Grandma what is the truth?”“I am afraid no one really knows the truth, Honey; its a secret!
 Only when we go will we know the secret.”From then on; whenever the little girl and her Grandmother heard of someone who passed, they would look at each other, smile, and say: “Now they know the secret!”
 It seemed comforting somehow.